micheleangioni/phalcon-auth/readme.md

         return \MicheleAngioni\PhalconAuthAuth(new \MyApp\Users());
     });

-Now we can define a simple controller for User registration, confirmation, login and logout
+Now we can define a simple controller for User registration, confirmation, login, logout and password reset:

     <?php